hpluska/APCompSciPrinciples/labs/JavaScript/DocumentObjectModel/README.md

 # Document Object Model

 ## Introduction
-In this lab you will apply the javascript to the DOM to create a customizable webpage
+In this lab you will apply javascript to the DOM to create a customizable webpage

 ## Your Tasks